Yang Zihao

-Yang Zihao (杨梓豪; born 7 January 2001) is a Chinese footballer currently playing as a left-back for Tianjin Jinmen Tiger.
+Yang Zihao (杨梓豪; born 7 January 2001) is a Chinese footballer currently playing as a left-back for Yunnan Yukun.

 Club career

 Yang Zihao played for the Shanghai Shenxin and the Shanghai Port youth teams before he was loaned out to the China U19 team, which was allowed to participate in the 2020 China League Two campaign.
 He would go on to make his debut in a league game against Zibo Cuju on 29 October 2020 in a 3-1 defeat, where he came on as a substitute for Song Bowei.
 The following season, he would be loaned out again, this time to top-tier club Tianjin Jinmen Tiger, where he debuted in a league game on 11 May 2021 in a 1-0 defeat.
 Within that campaign, he would also score his first goal on 17 May 2021, in a league game against Wuhan F.C. in a 2-1 victory.
 On 28 April 2022, Tianjin officially made his move permanent before the start of the 2022 Chinese Super League season.
+On 31 December 2025, Yang announced his departure after the 2025 season.

+On 5 January 2026, Yang joined Chinese Super League club Yunnan Yukun.